This post may contain affiliate links. Please read our full Disclosure Policy.

 Apply a coat of primer to the surface of the wood planks.
 Allow the primer to dry completely.

 I like to use Zinsser Shellac based Primer.
-For most primers, you will need to apply multiple coats of primer so that the wood doesn’t bleed through, but the Zinsser Shellac only requires one coat.
+Most primers require multiple coats to prevent the wood from bleeding through, but the Zinsser Shellac only requires one coat.

 Paint Colour Application

-Begin by applying the first coat of paint in the colour of your choice in the direction of the wood grain.
+Begin by applying the first coat of paint in the color of your choice in the direction of the wood grain.
 Allow the floor to fully dry before applying the second coat.
 For the best results, wait about 8 hours in between each coat.
-Use a paintbrush to cut in on the edges and corners then a roller for the main part of the floor.
-Apply at least 2 coats of paint.
+Use a paintbrush to cut in on the edges and corners, then a roller for the central part of the floor.
+Apply at least two coats of paint.

 Optional if you use the C2 Cabinet Paint**